 When choosing the actual exhaust, you have to consider the noise level, rated in sones.
 The general rule is; the lower the noise rating, the quieter the fan.
 Bathroom exhaust fans also come with different features that provide you with added benefits.
 For instance, exhaust fans with humidity sensors automatically turn on when they sense a certain level of humidity in the bathroom.
-There also exist those which have a timer for automatic activation as set.
-If you prefer these, you could set the timer to turn on and have the exhaust fan running after most of your household members have showered.
+There also exist those which have a timer for automatic activation as

 The market also offers sophisticated models with Bluetooth compatibility and speakers which allow you to wirelessly stream music from your smartphone or home media player.
 Innovators are also testing bathroom exhaust fans with voice activation features connected to your smart home hub such as the Amazon echo or Google Home hub.
 Extra features, however, mean higher prices.